-Before returning to academia, Kai Hoberg worked as a strategy consultant and project manager for Booz & Company from 2006 to 2010.
-He conducted supply chain and operations management projects for numerous clients, in particular in consumer, chemicals and discrete manufacturing industries.
-Currently, he is active as faculty for executive supply chain education for global firms.
+Before academia, Prof. Hoberg worked as a strategy consultant and project manager at Booz & Company, leading supply chain and operations projects for clients in various industries.

 Up Close & Personal